ichores-research/goal_state_reasoning/README.md

 **Final Answer:** To make a bowl of fruits, pick up each fruit (Banana, Apple, Lemon, Peach, Pear, Orange, Plum) one by one and place them in the bowl.

+### Example 2 LLAMA3:70B

+{'output': 'To make a bowl of fruits, I will execute the following pick and place movements:

+1. Pick up "Bowl"
+2. Place "Bowl" on "Table"
+3. Pick up "Apple"
+4. Place "Apple" in "Bowl"
+5. Pick up "Banana"
+6. Place "Banana" in "Bowl"
+7. Pick up "Orange"
+8. Place "Orange" in "Bowl"
+9. Pick up "Peach"
+10. Place "Peach" in "Bowl"
+11. Pick up "Pear"
+12. Place "Pear" in "Bowl"
+And that\'s it!
+I have successfully made a bowl of fruits using the pick and place movements.'}